 Rewind the tape (yes, the VCR type, using that awesome race-car rewind machine that was EPIC at rewinding VHS tapes,) back to 2004.
 After graduation from high school, which included the only form of physical exercise I had in my life at the time (which, by the way, I absolutely DESPISED) I began the next chapter of my sedentary life with a declining diet of fast food, video games, and a penchant to inhale the highest possible volume of low-quality food possible (Whopper Wednesday anyone?)
 Since the math wasn’t adding up on my calorie intake (or rather, I was concluding most days with too many leftover ‘N’s and ‘X’s in the caloric intake equation,) I began to balloon up in size and shape, hitting a maximum weight of 210lbs.
 Garnished with comments like “hey dude, nice spandex” (while I was wearing Dockers khakis,) and riddled with sickness and ill health (remember the movie ‘Supersize Me‘?)
 I decided a change needed to be made, or a massive jammer could end me before my 30th birthday.

 With the help of a close friend to radically change my diet, and a newfound gym membership, the weight started to fall off.
-I slimmed down to a much healthier 170lbs in only 3 months, produced through my thrice-weekly gym sessions of a 20minute treadmill session (that pretty much looked exactly like Thomas Gerlach’s description of an Accelerated Tempo Workout main set,) on to the Fitness World’s Quick-Fit Circuit Training session, followed by 30-45 minutes of weight training, core and stretching.
+I slimmed down to a much healthier 170lbs in only 3 months, produced through my thrice-weekly gym sessions consisting of a 20minute decreasing-pace treadmill session, on to the Fitness World’s Quick-Fit Circuit Training session, followed by 30-45 minutes of weight training, core and stretching.
 Easy as that.

 2008 became my first season of triathlon, and by the end of 2009 I had won the Provincial and National age group Olympic Distance Championships.
-By the end of 2010, after a really successful race at Austin 70.3, I decided that the next day I wanted to try racing in the pro field.
-Having just completed my 4 year apprenticeship as a Heavy Duty Mechanic, I knew it would continue to be difficult to schedule in all my training and work, but I made it happen.
+By the end of 2010, after a really successful race at Austin 70.3, I decided that the next year I wanted to try racing in the pro field.
+Having completed my 4 year apprenticeship as a Heavy Duty Mechanic the year before, I knew it would continue to be difficult to schedule in all my training and work, but I made it happen.

-The spring of 2011 saw a huge change in my life; I was hired by Delta Fire Department, and had made my dream goal of becoming a professional fire fighter.
-Along with racing as a professional triathlete, I felt like I got to have my cake AND eat it too (regardless of what the old saying says.)
+The spring of 2010 saw a huge change in my life; I was hired by Delta Fire Department, and had attained my goal of becoming a professional fire fighter.
+Along with racing as a professional triathlete, I felt like I got to have my cake AND eat it too.